jimmy6DOF/SIFT3DXYZ/readme.md

 npm run dev

 # Build for production in the dist/ directory
-# Note: Before commiting a new build, Copy the CNAME file into the new builds /docs folder
+# Note: Before committing a new build, Copy the CNAME file into the new builds /docs folder
 npm run build

 ```

+The /docs folder is the output of running `npm run build`

-Special thanks to [Bruno Simon](https://bruno-simon.com/) for the lessons in [ThreeJS-Journey](https://threejs-journey.com/), particularly _lesson 21_ which helped create this page.
+Special thanks to [@MrMetaverse](https://alton.tech/) for his outstanding Open Metaverse community stewardship and helping a small effort half way around the world like this to get off the ground and inspired by the amazing teaching skills of [Bruno Simon](https://bruno-simon.com/) in [ThreeJS-Journey](https://threejs-journey.com/), particularly _lesson 21_ which helped create this page.
+The X-Y-Z Graphic was provided under CC(0) by (####TODO##### Fill This In)